fbpx

 There are many other ways you can be more planet-friendly when doing laundry, like washing only full loads, washing at colder temperatures, and using liquid laundry soap.

-2. Dispose of old medication safely!
+2. Dispose of old medication safely to protect lakes in Manitoba

 It may be tempting to flush old or unwanted medication to get rid of it easily.
 However, this can have a negative effect on our waterways.
 For example, a 2014 study of Canadian lakes showed that even small levels of estrogen in the water led to a significant decrease in fish populations!
 Trace amounts of medicine can also end up in the water after they’ve passed through our bodies.
 Many water treatment plants aren’t equipped to strip them from the water, either.
 This means it’s vital that we don’t flush them and add to these levels.